-Simplify the Outlook Web App URL for Office 365 Hybrid
+Simplify the Outlook Web App URL for Microsoft 365 or Office 365 Hybrid

 Learn how to configure a URL for Outlook on the web (Outlook Web App) for cloud mailbox users in a hybrid environment.